-Seemingly, the best time to visit Bhutan is during the spring months of March to May when the country blooms with vibrant colours.
+Seemingly, the best time to visit Bhutan is during the spring months of March to May when the country blooms with vibrant colors.
 However, for the trekking freak in you, October seems to be the most welcoming month of all.
-The Himalayas seem to comply with the weather more often then.
+The Himalayas seem to comply with the weather more often than.
 However, it might be a little on the colder side.

 From the National capital of India, you can take a flight to Paro.
-Or you either fly to Bagdora, in West Bengal, and take a cab to the Border town of Phuentsholing.
+Our Bhutan packages from Delhi could also help you do so.
+Even our Bhutan tour packages from Mumbai will help you do so.
+Or you either fly to Bagdogra, in West Bengal, and take a cab to the Border town of Phuentsholing.
 You can also take a train until New Jalpaiguri in West Bengal, and take a cab to Phuentsholing.
 Or, you can fly to Kolkata or Guwahati, and catch a connecting flight to Bhutan then.
-Being close to India, Bhutan could be reached by a number of ways thus.
+Being close to India, Bhutan could be reached in a number of ways thus.

 Let’s get into some betting from now on.
 We bet that after what we have to say now, you would rather ease into telling us, what to do in this super-duper amazing country.
 Here we go!

-The city is a picturesque primal location with mountains encapsulated with snow, mountain greens, lush-green valleys and what not!
-It’s an only city with an international airport and therefore the most visited tourists’ paradise!
+The city is a picturesque primal location with mountains encapsulated with snow, mountain greens, lush-green valleys, and whatnot!
+It’s the only city with an international airport and therefore the most visited tourists’ paradise!
 The dzongs are majorly attractive and they are-Paro and Zuri; monasteries and palaces like Paro Taktsang (Tiger’s Nest Monastery), Pelri Goemba, Ugyen Pelri Palace.
-Next we have some really artistic temples, monuments and museums such as Bondey Lhakhang, Khangkhu Lhakhang, Tago Lhakhang, Druk Choeding and National Museum.
-In short, the city is truly an artistes’ palette with flamboyantly coloured scenes and is best explored on foot.
-Also, there’s absolutely no limit to the amount of impact the locals’ lives, stories and cultures have on a tourist like you!
+Next, we have some really artistic temples, monuments, and museums such as Bondey Lhakhang, Khangkhu Lhakhang, Tago Lhakhang, Druk Choeding, and National Museum.
+In short, the city is truly an artistes’ palette with flamboyantly colored scenes and is best explored on foot.
+Also, there’s absolutely no limit to the amount of impact the locals’ lives, stories, and cultures have on a tourist like you!

 3 cheers to the adventure aficionado in you.
 Hip-hip-hurray (*3)!

-Welcome to the central city with all its awe-inspiring scenes to look forth and meditate to!
-Its central location connects the roads to Bumthang, Gelephu and Punakha.
+Welcome to the central city with all its awe-inspiring scenes to look forth and meditate too!
+Its central location connects the roads to Bumthang, Gelephu, and Punakha.
 What’s worthy of noticing here is the Trongsa Dzong!
-It’s known to be one of the best Buddhist monasteries, further topped with red roofs and white wash walls set down above a valley.
+It’s known to be one of the best Buddhist monasteries, further topped with red roofs and whitewash walls set down above a valley.
 The town is just so beautiful.
 It’s dreamy like the ones we have in Ruskin Bond novels!
 Take a long stroll along the streets of this tiny-yet-beautifully constructed town and notice how the locals live a peaceful life here, minus your hustling-bustling-fast-pacing towns and cities.